The-Young-Programer/C-CPP-Programming/Tutorials/C++ Basic Tutorials/Question & Answer/C++ Question & Answer.md

 - array maybe of any data type like int, float, char, etc
     - for example:
     `int ar[5]={10,20,30,50,80};`
-    Here 'ar' is the name of array and '5' is the size of array means this array can store atmost 5 value
+    Here 'ar' is the name of array and '5' is the size of array means this array can store at most 5 value

 </details>